 The cavalier is known as the "dog for all seasons".
 They are equally happy in houses with yards or apartments in the city.
 They are great with the elderly, kids and everyone in between.
 They will be a loyal companion, but love everyone they meet.
 They are considered a "miniature breed" but are not yappy or frail.
 They can easily be taught to fetch or become an amazing therapy or agility dog.

-Most of my Breeder friends with Cavaliers, (all of whom are quality, ethical breeders) sell their puppies from between $3,000-3,800+.
-We tend to sell our pups in the middle of that range.
-If you see a puppy on the internet or in the newspaper for less than that - Buyer Beware - IT IS MORE THAN LIKELY NOT A HEALTHY ANIMAL or Not a Purebred - they will probably not be a reputable breeder, have "real" pedigrees, do YEARLY health testing, answer your questions honestly without an attitude, being a member of an established club, not have the mother/parents available, etc...
+If you see a puppy on the internet or in the newspaper for less than that - Buyer Beware - IT IS MORE THAN LIKELY it is NOT A HEALTHY ANIMAL or Not even a Purebred - they will probably not be a reputable breeder, not have "real" pedigrees, or do YEARLY health testing, answer your questions honestly without an attitude, be a member of an established club, not have the mother/parents available, etc...
 There are "no bargains" with a RARE breed dog.
 You get what you pay for.
 You can invest in a family pet that should give you years of happiness due to great breeding in temperment, health and beauty - that's who we are.
 OR - go the "bargain" route and be faced with significant illness and expense in surgeries and medications.
 We believe in providing a quality "family member" not a money pit pup.

 If a rare breed dog is too pricy for you, PLEASE go to your local Shelter and save a Dog's life.
 There are many great mutts out there that need great homes!!

 Read through our helpful information.
 We are here to make your Cavalier experience a joyful one!!